Last updated on 24 March 2022

 After the rain, we walked back to the room, shivering because the temperature had dropped unexpectedly.
 A hot soup in the nearby cafe and Ali’s tea made us feel better.
 On the next day, we wore warmer clothes, but it was not warm enough at the end of the day.

-The Second day
+The second day in Istanbul

 In the morning, we came out of Blue Mosque to see a cluster of tiny domes and black clouds that seemed to contest each other.
 A bit of sunshine and the cold breeze felt good until we went inside the famous Hagia Sophia deluged with Marble and Basalt in every corner.